beebauman/formative/README.md

 The actual fill event happens the first time the user focuses on a field.
 We delay for an instant, just long enough to be noticed, and then we pleasantly surprise them by filling in the value with a gentle yet playful animation.
 If we've simply inserted a helpful prefix, our work is done.
 If we've filled the complete field, we hop over and move focus to the next field after another tiny delay.

-Technical notes: The IP-based autofill feature uses the [WIPmania API](https://www.wipmania.com/en/api/) for gelocation and reverse geocoding.
-Formative includes its own JSON file containing E.164 country calling code information, which we coverted from an XML list found at <https://code.google.com/p/country-phone-codes>.
+Technical notes: The IP-based autofill feature uses the [WIPmania API](https://www.wipmania.com/en/api/) for geolocation and reverse geocoding.
+Formative includes its own JSON file containing E.164 country calling code information, which we converted from an XML list found at <https://code.google.com/p/country-phone-codes>.

 ### Word counting